There are plenty of reasons to wait until you turn 70 to start claiming your full Social Security benefit.

 Most importantly, the longer you wait to take the full benefit, the bigger your future monthly Social Security payments will be — which can make delaying benefits a solid financial strategy for some retirees.

-But are you doing well enough financially that you can afford to delay taking Social Security, or should you start claiming it as soon as you qualify?
+But are you able to get ahead financially enough to afford to delay taking Social Security, or should you start claiming it as soon as you qualify?

 Let’s walk through 15 key signs that you can postpone taking benefits without compromising your retirement budget.